dynamiqs/dynamiqs/docs/tutorials/batching.md

 ```

-In this example, we gain a factor 4 in speedup from batching !
+Even in this simple example, we gain a factor 4 in speedup just from batching !